 Travel to satellite centers required?

-Yes With audiology expansion to satellite locations, audiology externs will have the opportunity to gain clinical experience at these centers.
+Yes With audiology expansion to satellite locations, audiology externs will have the opportunity to gain clinical experience at multiple locations.

 Local students preferred: